snastase/snastase.github.io/_pages/talks.md

 ---
 ## Conference presentations

+Bhattacharjee, A., Aubrey, B., Doyle, W. K., Dugan, P., Friedman, D., Devinsky, O., Flinker, A., Ramadge, P., Hasson, U., & **Nastase, S. A.** (2026, August). *Pooling across brains: encoding models for low-data ECoG with embedding SRM*.
+Poster presented at the annual conference on Cognitive Computational Neuroscience, New York, NY.

+Wang, H., Jalon, I., **Nastase, S. A.**, Goldstein, A., Zada, Z., Aubrey, B., Devinsky, O., Flinker, A., & Hasson, U. (2026, August). *A unified speech-to-text-to-speech encoding model for natural conversations*.
+Poster presented at the annual conference on Cognitive Computational Neuroscience, New York, NY.

+Jalon, I., Peeper, G., Wang, H., Zada, Z., Aubrey, B., Bhattacharjee, A., **Nastase, S. A.**, Goldstein, A., Devinsky, O., Flinker, A., & Hasson, U. (2026, August). *Prospective planning and retrospective integration: distinct neural signatures of future and past in naturalistic conversations*.
+Poster presented at the annual conference on Cognitive Computational Neuroscience, New York, NY.

+Feilong, M., Zhang, Y., Jung, H., Huckins, J. F., **Nastase, S. A.**, Visconti di Oleggio Castello, M., Wager, T. D., Gobbini, M. I., & Haxby, J. V. (2026, August). *HyperBrain-Sparta: a functional template for the human brain*.
+Poster presented at the annual conference on Cognitive Computational Neuroscience, New York, NY.

 Bhattacharjee, A., Aubrey, B., Doyle, W. K., Devore, S., Dugan, P., Friedman, D., Devinsky, O., Flinker, A., Ramadge, P., Hasson, U., & **Nastase, S. A.** (2025, November). *Aligning individual brains across different contexts via a model-based embedding space*.
 Poster presented at the annual meeting of the Society for Neuroscience, San Diego, CA.

 Zada, Z., **Nastase, S. A.**, Li, J., & Hasson, U. (2025, November). *Brains and language models converge on a shared conceptual space across different languages*.
 Poster presented at the annual meeting of the Society for Neuroscience, San Diego, CA.